 Hydrocodone is significantly stronger than codeine, has more sedative effects, and is more effective for treating severe pain.

+Both codeine and hydrocodone can be prescribed to treat a cough.
+However, there are differences seen in codeine vs. hydrocodone cough syrup.
 First, codeine cough syrup is considered pretty mild, and in some states cough syrups with low amounts of codeine may be available over-the-counter.
 This isn’t the case with hydrocodone cough syrup.

 Hydrocodone cough syrup is often used in patients who have not only a cough but severe pain.
 One example is patients with a cough from lung cancer.
 Hydrocodone cough syrup tends to be more effective not just for pain, but also cough than codeine, but it also has a higher risk of abuse and addiction.